NSF Logo

 Meaning and History

 The idea of mutual assistance and friendliness is reflected in the NSF logo, which depicts people holding hands.
-They surround the globe, which indicates the desire for global discoveries.
+They surround the globe, indicating a desire for global discovery.
 This image originated in the 1970s, but the designers finalized the concept over time, presenting the round dance as a golden decorative edging.

 What is NSF?